CODE OF CONDUCT

 Our Safeguarding Policy

-We have a responsibility to protect and promote the safety and wellbeing of all that use our services.
+We have a responsibility to protect and promote the safety of all that use our services.

 We are committed to the welfare and safeguarding of all our members, volunteers and staff both offline, and online.
 And as part of this we believe it’s important we can demonstrate best practice in digital safeguarding.